Are LLMs Ready for Neural-integrated Mechanistic Modeling? A Benchmark and Agentic Framework: The NIMM benchmark.

-\textbf{Setups.} In a typical neural-integrated mechanistic modeling pipeline, both a neural component $f^{\mathrm{NN}}$ and a mechanistic component $f^{\mathrm{mech}}$ are required (\underline{Point \ding{184}}).
+\textbf{Neural-integrated Setups.} In a typical neural-integrated mechanistic modeling pipeline, both a neural component $f^{\mathrm{NN}}$ and a mechanistic component $f^{\mathrm{mech}}$ are required.
 To evaluate the LLM's capabilities across different practical settings, we define the following scenarios: (1) \textbf{Mechanistic Mode}: completing a mechanistic model when the neural network component is already provided in the environment; (2) \textbf{Hybrid Mode}: jointly completing both the mechanistic model and the neural network model.
 The hybrid mode is intuitively more challenging than the mechanistic mode, as it involves a substantially larger search space.

-\textbf{Metrics.} We aim to evaluate the \textit{effectiveness} and \textit{correctness} of the generated model (\underline{Point \ding{185}}).
+\textbf{Metrics.} We aim to evaluate the \textit{effectiveness} and \textit{executability} of the generated model.
 For effectiveness, we employ popular metrics such as root mean square error (RMSE) for the forecasting task.
 Formally, the RMSE is defined as \(\sqrt{\frac{1}{L \cdot H}\sum_{l,t=T+1}^{t=T+H} \|\hat{y}_{l, t} - y_{l,t}\|^2}\).
 Following the prior work~\cite{chopra2022differentiable}, we adopt a more practical but challenging \textit{real-time} evaluation setup, where the training and testing period shifts over time, to avoid the cherry-picking fallacy.
 More details about the setup can be found in the Appendix~\ref{appendix:task}.
-For correctness evaluations, we use the bug count as the metric.
-If the generated code produces a runtime error, it is counted as buggy.
-To assess the NIMMGen’s capability for self-diagnosis and error correction, we report Bug Counts@20, which measures the number of buggy codes in the \textit{last} 20 iterations.
+For executability evaluations, we use the execution success rate (ESR)~\cite{chen2025pcebench} as the metric, where the ESR evaluates the percentage of code samples that not only compile but also execute without runtime errors.
+Formally, ESR is defined as \(\frac{\text{\# Exectuable Codes}}{\text{Total \# Generations}} \times 100\).